fheng/fh-test-repo-1/README.md

 # fh-test-repo-1
-For testing the fh tool 1
+For testing the fh tool
+updated